The Large Hadron Collider/ATLAS at CERN photo courtesy of Image Editor under CC license from Flickr.com

 Tip: Some of the abstract only databases will provide SFX links .
 When you see the SFX symbol click on it and then select the icon to access the full text where available.

 E-journals can be viewed on any computer whether you are in the Library or working from home off campus.
 Just remember to download the VPN for off campus access.

 Referencing & Citation

 When you refer to another person’s work in your own essay, report or presentation etc, you will need to reference that work to avoid plagiarising it.
 This allows the person reading your work to differentiate between your ideas and those of another person.
-You can reference the work in two ways:

 Two excellent guides to referencing can be located in the library;